coursemaster44/Lab1/README.md

 **Step 4.
 Amazon SNS>Topics>MyFirstTopic>Subcriptions**
 - Pending confirmation
-- Check the Email given above
+- Check the Email given for subscription
 - See the Email from AWS Notification-Subcription Confirmation
   - Click on Confirm subscription
-  - See the confirmation

 **Step 5.
 Amazon SNS>Subcriptions**
 - See that status is Confirmed of Topic MyFirstTopic